MGCodesandStats/hotel-modelling/articles/unbalanced_svm.md

 - Arrival Date: Week Number
 - Arrival Date: Day of Month

+# What Is an SVM?

+An SVM is a supervised learning model that can be used for both classification and regression tasks.

+The SVM model provides an assessment of the importance of each training point when defining the decision limit between two classes.

+![svm-plane.png][svm-plane.png]

+The few training points selected that lie on the decision boundary between the two classes are called support vectors.

 ## Precision vs. Recall and f1-score

 When comparing the accuracy scores, we see that numerous readings are provided in each confusion matrix.